utexas-public-history/tower/_posts/2016-05-01-krueger-untitled.md

 One of the reasons that UT security officers lacked weapons prior to the UT Tower shooting was that institutions of higher learning such as UT did not have the right to train and commission police officers.
 That was, however, soon to change.

 During the 1967 legislative session, Senator A.M.
-Aiken proposed Senate Bill 162, which was "an act providing for the protection, safety and welfare of students and employees....and for the policing of the buildings and grounds of the State institutions of higher education of this State.”
+Aiken proposed Senate Bill 162, which was “an act providing for the protection, safety and welfare of students and employees … and for the policing of the buildings and grounds of the State institutions of higher education of this State.”
 The idea was to provide institutions of higher learning with police forces that would be able to adequately provide for the safety of their students.

 With overwhelming support from both houses, the bill moved through committee and legislative floors at exceptional speed.
 SB 162 was formally signed into law by Governor John Connally on April 27, 1967.